-Tamarack Lakes Trail is a 2.8 mile heavily trafficked out and back trail located near Sierra City, CA that features a lake and is good for all skill levels.
+Tamarack Lakes Trail is a 2.8 mile heavily trafficked out and back trail located near Sierra City, California that features a lake and is good for all skill levels.
 The trail is primarily used for hiking and is accessible from June until October.
 Dogs are also able to use this trail.

 Easy short hike, beautiful lakes reward you.
 We fished and caught a couple trout.
 Perfect for the beginner hiker!